GreeKpl/exeris/README.md

 more advanced tools, machines, buildings or ships.
 There are two main continents, called **Old** and **New World**.

 **The Old World** is a persistent group of islands where most of the new players start.
-It's not very
+It's not very rich or large, but it's relatively safe to live there and easy to prepare basic tools.

 The most wealthy and fertile area is **The New World** - a land ready to be explored and settled to get its riches.
 But after finite amount of time all the new world would be mapped and fully developed, so where would open-endness be?